ietf-wg-cellar/ebml-specification/specification.markdown

 If the length of Element Data equals 2^(n\*7)^-1, then the octet length of the Element Data Size **MUST** be at least n+1.
-This rule prevents an Element Data Size from being expressed as the unknown size value. [@tableVintReservation] clarifies this rule by showing a valid and invalid expression of an Element Data Size with a VINT\_DATA of 127 (which is equal to 2^1\*7^-1) and 16,383 (which is equal to
+This rule prevents an Element Data Size from being expressed as the unknown-size value. [@tableVintReservation] clarifies this rule by showing a valid and invalid expression of an Element Data Size with a VINT\_DATA of 127 (which is equal to 2^1\*7^-1) and 16,383 (which is equal to